jmnguyen1999/TwitterClone/README.md

 Here's a walkthrough of implemented user stories:
 **BUG:** reply displaying takes a while to show!
 Here you see me constantly checking the detail view of a tweet.
 Will be fixing soon!
+Also, only 3 Tweets are saved into the database to blatantly show the difference between online/offline! :)
 ![demo](demo.gif)
 <br>GIF created with [LiceCap](http://www.cockos.com/licecap/).